-Dainik Bhaskar Group is Urban India’s #1 newspaper group and has 6 newspapers with 66 editions.
-The group has a total readership of 1.26 crores in Urban India.
+Dainik Bhaskar Group is Urban India's #1 newspaper group and has 5 newspapers with 65 editions.
+The group has an average readership of 1.26 crores (IRS '17).
 The group has a strong presence in the radio business.
 94.3 MY FM, the radio brand of the group is the largest radio network in India, with presence in 30 cities across 7 states.
 The digital arm of the group, DB Digital has nine portals and four apps in Hindi, Gujarati, English and Marathi.

 Dainik Bhaskar Group is now India's #1 newspaper group.
 (Source: IRS'17 AIR-Urban - Main + Variant, Excluding Financial Dailies)